uniquerockrz/Learning-Notes/Python/Intro To Python.md

 This will open a read evaluate print loop (REPL).
 You can type python commands here and immediately get the results.
 Other ways of running python is to create a script and save it as `.py` file and run that using `python <filename>` command.
 You can also use IDLE which is an easy to use python IDE.

+## Indentation And Blocks

+Python, like other programming languages relies on blocks of code for sequence of execution, however, these blocks of code are not separated by parenthesis.
+Python uses indentation to denote blocks of code.

+These blocks often start with `:`, which denotes a new block of code with some indentation.
+These are used in blocks such as conditionals, loops, etc.

 ## Data Types

 Like most languages, python has mostly 4 major data types.